Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "...Should have bloody figured you wouldn’t let us lock you up if you couldn’t keep watching us," Wilde growled.

 *"Of course not!
 I am known as a trickster, after all,"* the big bastard chittered. *"But I will not interfere.
-I am just…illuminating the parameters of the test you’d otherwise have no means of answering.
+I am just... illuminating the parameters of the test you’d otherwise have no means of answering.
 So, there you have it: a truly ancient relic, from the era of the dinosaurs ending.
 What’cha gonna do?"*

 Ian frowned at the tablet for a second, then turned to Morwk. "...Is there *anything* intact in that thing?"

 Morwk considered the external camera feed as Moj brought them in alongside it.
-The structure had once been…well, it was hard to say, exactly.
+The structure had once been... well, it was hard to say, exactly.
 Probably a bowl-like structure at the end he was arbitrarily going to call the ‘top,’ then two long arms depending from there.
 Like a vast jellyfish, a form of life practically ubiquitous in every ocean on every life-bearing world.
 If jellyfish could be reduced to ribs and bones, that was what they were looking at.

 But at nearly five kilometers across, there was a *lot* of structure, there.
-A lot of protection for the core…
+A lot of protection for the core...

  "A few compartments, maybe.
 The ones in the very heart of the structure."

 "Can we get to them?"

 "The conditions outside are nothing the shuttle can’t handle.
-I wouldn’t like to be out there in a spacesuit, but the structure should offer some protection…the HEAT would have no trouble with it—"
+I wouldn’t like to be out there in a spacesuit, but the structure should offer some protection... the HEAT would have no trouble with it—"

 Keeda chittered. *"Yes, calling them* would *be the sensible move here.
-They’re far better trained, conditioned, and equipped for the task…but as much as I would like to meet them, I forbid it, for now.
+They’re far better trained, conditioned, and equipped for the task... but as much as I would like to meet them, I forbid it, for now.
 I am not testing them.
 I am testing* you *today."*

 Wilde scowled and wrote the words *"How tf is he doing that"* on his tablet.
 Morwk had no idea: all he could do was sit back and spread his hands helplessly.